IstoraMandiri/dapps-101/README.md

 Now let's make it interactive!

 ```
-Make a button
+Make the buttons work...
 ```

+TADA!
+You now have your first DAPP

 ## Frameworks

-Now we've deployed a contract, we know it's possible - but if it is not automated it needlessly take up our time.
+Now we've deployed a contract, we know how to do it manually - but if it is not automated it needlessly take up our time.
 Enter the frameworks...

 * Roll your own workflow (with grunt, gulp)
-* Web IDE only (boo!)
+* Web IDE only
 * Truffle
 * Embark
 * Eris